Dan0sz/strip-db-dump/README.md

 This is a tiny plugin, which adds shorthands to WP-CLI which allows you to easily create database dumps and exclude sensitive data.

-> [!TIP]
-> If You want this plugin to support more 3rd party plugins, feel free to submit a pull request!

 The following options are available:

 - `--users`: excludes the `wp_users` and `wp_usermeta` tables.